gsbdarc/promptops/README.md

 ## Contributing

-Contributions to this project are welcome.
+Contributions to this project are welcome!
 Please fork the repository and submit pull requests with any enhancements or bug fixes.
-This is a testing ground for custom prompt ops
+This is a playground for simple custom prompt ops.